MrBlunderovich/react-json-table/README.md

 # This is a modified 'react-json-table' package

 This package has been created as part of an exercise.
 Do not use it for important stuff.
+Seems to work with React18.
+Code has been updated by ChatGPT.
+Beware.

 A simple but flexible table react component to display JSON data.